Last updated at 16:30, 12 Aug 2015 Uploaded at 21:39, 6 Oct 2013

 Many mods in existence have conflicts with one another without there being compatibility patches to sort those out.
 A conflict does not automatically mean that the game will break, in most cases the mod with the higher priority in the load order will override one with a lower priority if they both tweak the same data.

-I would always recommend the patch for Climates of Tamriel (if the mod is used) or other weather mods because otherwise a significant amount of features will be lost.
+If you are using a weather overhaul mod, I would always recommend the corresponding compatibility patch (if available) from the AOS installer, because otherwise a significant amount of features will be lost.
 Most other conflicts are much smaller in nature and might not even be noticed by the average player.

 Special thanks to Bethesda for allowing everyone to modify their vast games and promoting an active and creative community.